Class GridGeometry

 Returns:

-a grid geometry whose coordinates (both low and high ones) and the "grid to CRS" transforms have been translated by given amounts.
+a grid geometry whose coordinates (both low and high ones) and the "grid to CRS" transforms have been translated by given numbers.
 If the given translation is a no-op (no value or only 0 ones), then this grid is returned as is.

 Throws: